Coronavirus Disease 2019 (COVID-19)

 1) Symptomatic uncomplicated infection: Patients have nonspecific manifestations, such as fever, cough, shortness of breath, malaise, myalgias, sore throat, headache, diarrhea, runny nose or nasal congestion, conjunctivitis, and anosmia.
 Patients with mild or uncomplicated infections do not have dehydration, dyspnea, or features of sepsis.
 Elderly individuals and immunocompromised patients may have atypical symptoms.

-2) Mild pneumonia: Absence of the features of severe pneumonia listed below.
+2) Mild pneumonia: Confirmed clinically and radiologically but without features of severe pneumonia listed below.

 3) Severe pneumonia: Fever or other symptoms of respiratory tract infection with ≥1 of severe respiratory distress, tachypnea >30/min, or hemoglobin oxygen saturation in arterial blood (measured with pulse oximetry) (SpO2) on room air <90%.